Prairie Fruit Book

 Sharing Our Surplus

 The Prairie Fruit Cookbook was inspired by the passion and enthusiasm for prairie fruit shown by the volunteers and homeowners of Fruit Share – a local organization that harvests and shares surplus fruit.
 Their desire to rescue unused fruit and to learn more about it inspired this book.
-In honour of that spirit of sharing, a portion of the profits made by the sale of this book will be donated to Fruit Share.
+In honor of that spirit of sharing, a portion of the profits made by the sale of this book has been donated to Fruit Share.